sandeep-tukaram/algods/README.md

 + Algorithm design techniques
 + Datastructures

-This page is about understanding these two fundamentals.
-Both are elaborated in sections below.
-As part of the understanding I write code as well.
-Again, the intent to understand is personal.
-If you want to copy, feel free - no inhibitions!
+Will try to solve problems using these two fundamental perspectives.
+The repository will contain code.
+Again, the intent and style is personal.
+Hope it helps larger audience.

 ---
 ## Problems